meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-4-a-colored-cube/index.markdown

 }
 ```

 * Once you've done that, make the colors change each frame.
-You'll have to call glBufferData each frame.
-Make sure the appropriate buffer is bound (glBindBuffer) before !
+You'll have to call _glBufferData_ each frame to update the vertex attributes that are stored on the GPU side.
+Make sure the appropriate buffer is bound (glBindBuffer) first!